conan-io/docs/tutorial/creating_packages/configure_options_settings.rst

     -------- Installing (downloading, building) binaries... --------
     hello/1.0: Already installed!

-As you can see, the first run created the `2a899fd0da3125064bf9328b8db681cd82899d56` package, and the second one, regardless of the different value of the fPIC option, said we already had the `2a899fd0da3125064bf9328b8db681cd82899d56` package installed.
+As you can see, the first run created the ``2a899fd0da3125064bf9328b8db681cd82899d56`` package, and the second one, regardless of the different value of the fPIC option, said we already had the ``2a899fd0da3125064bf9328b8db681cd82899d56`` package installed.

 There are other typical cases where you want to delete certain settings.
 Imagine that you are packaging a C library.
-When you build this library, there are settings like the compiler C++ standard (`settings.compiler.cppstd`) or the standard library used (`self.settings.compiler.libcxx`) that won't affect the resulting binary at all.
-Then it does no make sense that they affect to the Package ID computation, so a typical pattern is to delete them in the configure() method:
+When you build this library, there are settings like the compiler C++ standard (``settings.compiler.cppstd``) or the standard library used (``self.settings.compiler.libcxx``) that won't affect the resulting binary at all.
+Then it does no make sense that they affect to the package ID computation, so a typical pattern is to delete them in the configure() method:

 .. code-block:: python